-- a.
-Academic leaders serve at the discretion of the dean and provost and in accordance with policies established by the Board of Regents.54 - b.
-The rules governing the appointment, terms, and removal of academic leaders shall be developed within each academic unit subject to the approval of the dean and provost and in accordance with policies established by the Board of Regents.55 j Although this Part III refers to "departments," it applies to the academic leaders of any unit on campus whether organized as a department, program, institute, or other academic unit.
+- Academic leaders serve at the discretion of the dean and provost and in accordance with policies established by the Board of Regents.53 - b.
+The rules governing the appointment, terms, and removal of academic leaders shall be developed within each academic unit subject to the approval of the dean and provost and in accordance with policies established by the Board of Regents.54 j "Academic leaders" may have a variety of titles, such as chair, director, or head.
+They are senior faculty members who take on extra administrative service responsibilities.
+They are appointed by their deans with faculty input.
+Under the concept of shared governance (Laws of the Regents, Article 5.E.5), they traditionally manage the day-to-day operations of departments, units, programs, or institutes; liaise between their units and their deans; and are responsible for both representing their units and implementing campus missions and policies within their units.
+See Laws of the Regents, Article 4.A.1 and APS 1026 (approved for rescission July 1, 2020).

-^k The specific standards and procedures for the selection of academic leaders can be found in the Laws of the Regents and accompanying documentation.